Discover more from Marco Altini’s Substack

 HRV is a measure of the variability between heartbeats.
 Under certain conditions, this variability is mostly due to the parasympathetic nervous system, which modulates heart rhythm in response to different factors, such as stress.
 Note that other factors impact HRV, for example, the baroreflex, mechanical stimuli, and hormones.

-Additionally, outside of these well-defined morning protocols (or the night), any sort of irrelevant factor can impact HRV in ways that are not meaningful or actionable.
+Outside of these well-defined morning protocols (or the night), any sort of irrelevant factor can impact HRV in ways that are not meaningful or actionable.
+Below I report a few very common ones, that happen with high frequency (e.g. in the order of minutes), making the whole application of continuous stress monitoring highly ineffective.

 The figure below is from research carried out by James Heathers.
 You can see a clear dose-response relationship between HRV and drinking water.
 As most people seem really quick to associate behaviors or other factors to changes in HRV as if they were positively or negatively impacting our health, remember that this is often not the case, as shown in the dose-response between HRV and drinking some water.